Faraday's law of induction is not true

 and the post on this forum: Inducing electric current in a wire by moving magnetic field

-Let’s look at the drawing below.
+Please look now at the figure below.